 Fix issues with Display campaigns

-When you click the link, you'll be able to see descriptions of any issues that came up when running your ads.
-These can be related to targeting, bidding, budget, or your remarketing and conversion tracking tags.
+When you click the link, you'll see descriptions of any issues that came up when running your ads.
+These can be related to ads, targeting, bidding, budget, or your remarketing and conversion tracking tags.

 To see how to troubleshoot these issues at the campaign or account level, click the View all button.
 For ad groups, you can click the Fix it button.